Salmon Monitoring Program - Community Salmon Investigation (CSI) for Highline

 Sign up for Miller-Walker emails

-Adventurous volunteers are needed for salmon surveys starting in October 2023.
-Click here to sign up and attend the training workshop on September 28, 5:30-7:30pm at Normandy Park City Hall.
-Email Iris Kemp, Basin Steward, if you have any questions.
+Adventurous volunteers are needed for salmon surveys starting in October 2024.
+Sign-ups will open in August 2024.
+Please join the Miller-Walker mailing list to stay updated, and email Iris Kemp, Basin Steward, if you have any questions.

 Learn more about COVID Safety Protocols.

 As a volunteer, here is what to expect:

 - Sign up to survey on one day a week (e.g., every Tuesday).

 - Surveys take ~ 3 hours to complete.